ashajagirdar/Project-3---Camden-Council/README.md

 **Project Objective**:

--The main objective for this project was to evaluate the data and determine the extent to which this is possible.
+- The main objective for this project was to evaluate the data and determine the extent to which this is possible.
-- Use Python to conduct analysis on the data
+- Use **Python** to conduct analysis on the data

 **Attached files**:
 - Jupyter Notebook - this was the workbook I used to conduct the analysis